-We did a Google search on "definition virtual printer" and landed on the Wikipedia.
-It's interesting that we literally meet all the definition offered on that page.
+We did a Google search on "definition virtual printer" and landed on Wikipedia.
+It's interesting that we literally meet all the definitions offered on that page.
 Below we refer to the version of the page dated 10 January 2016.

 RPM is not connected to a physical printer